Frequently Asked Questions about Alcohol Treatment

 Other Questions about Rehabilitation

 If you have other questions about alcohol treatment, you should ask our professionals.
 You can contact the facilities directly, or field questions about alcoholism to your personal doctor or medical advisor.
-We always encourage you to call us at Cirque Lodge to learn more about our program and rehab facility.
+We always encourage you to call us here to learn more about our program and rehab facility.
 We can even help you with assessment over the phone and can send you information that you are seeking about our alcohol rehab program.
 Getting help for an alcohol problem can be a big decision and step.
-We would love to assist you or your loved one in making these changes in your life.
+We would love to assist you or your loved one in making these changes in your/their life.